 Jewish philosophy and thought, including science and medicine, in the medieval period

 Literary Genres and Philosophy; The Social Context of Philosophical Activity; Philosophy and Medical Theory; Ethics; Solomon Ibn Gabirol; the Soul.

 Modern Hebrew Literature

-Modern Hebrew Literature and Culture since the Haskalah to the present
+Modern Hebrew literature and culture from the Haskalah to the present

 Modern Jewish History in Europe, Asia, Israel, and Other Communities

 The Modern Jewish History in Europe, Asia, Israel, and Other Communities division welcomes papers and panels that present case studies of individual Jewish communities in these regions, or that adopt comparative approaches to shed new light on methodological or theoretical themes.